Schedule Demo

 Conduct the Review

-A typical user access review should include the following steps:
+A typical user access review procedure should include the following steps:

 • Establish clear policies and then examine the access to databases, applications, and other sensitive systems to identify who has access.